figuren-theater/ft-maintenance/README.md

 - Show a Dashboard Widget with the content of either the Error- or the Debug-logfile to Users with `manage-sites` capabilities.
 - manual maintenance mode, just define `FT_MAINTENANCE_MODE` somewhere, before the `init` action is called
+- Delete some additional DB tables, created by plugins, during blog-deletion.
 - Drop-ins:

 Add the following to your composer project: